nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 <ins>Overview</ins>

 The feature to delete entries is facilitated by the `DeleteCommand`.
 Both `Income` and `Expense` entries can be deleted using this class.
+Additionally, users can delete a range of entries, the last amended transaction, or all entries at once.

 <ins>Class Structure</ins>